Natascha Artin Brunswick: Work as photographer

 Artin Brunswick never saw herself as a professional photographer.
 She considered it a "private passion, nevertheless, it was a bit more than just taking snapshots."

-After they married in 1929, Emil Artin, who shared her passion for photography, gave her a Leica compact camera.
+After they married in 1929, Emil Artin, who shared her passion for photography, presented her as a gift a precious Leica compact camera.
 She was encouraged in her photography by the painter Heinrich Stegemann, a family friend.
 She first took pictures of family members, friends, and landscapes, but later explored Hamburg and photographed scenes such as the Port of Hamburg, the Jungfernstieg, and the main railway station.
 She was particularly interested in architecture, and, influenced by the ideas of the Bauhaus, preferred clear, bright lines in her photographs.

 As she was classified an enemy alien during World War II, her camera was provisionally confiscated by police in 1942.
 By the time it was returned to her, she had lost her passion for photography.
 Her prints from the time in Hamburg, however, survived through her emigration.
 Her son Tom rediscovered them about forty years later in a cabinet.
 He recognized their importance and contacted galleries in Hamburg.
 Artin Brunswick's photographs were first shown at the Kunstgenuss gallery in Hamburg-Eppendorf in 1999.
 In 2001, the Museum für Kunst und Gewerbe organized an exhibition of 227 original prints under the title Hamburg, As I Saw It.
 Photographs from the 1920s and 30s.
 Despite her advanced age of 91 years, Natascha Brunswick took the trip from New York to attend the opening.
 The museum now holds 230 original prints; the negatives are in the possession of the Artin family.